gothwalritu/Pewlett-Hackard-Analysis/README.md

 ### A.	ERD

-Using ERD we created the relationship between different tables which is quite helpful in creating the new tables with which we could perform a better analysis in order to cater the needs of the company.
+Using ERD we mapped the relationship between different tables which was quite helpful in creating the new tables with which we could perform a better analysis in order to cater the needs of the company.
 Figure 1 shows the ERD which we have referred to create tables to complete this task.

 ![Picture_2, ERD]( https://github.com/gothwalritu/Pewlett-Hackard-Analysis/blob/main/module_7_challenge_screenshots/EmployeeDB.png)